Ashton under Hill Open Gardens

 in Ashton under Hill

 The picturesque village of Ashton under Hill is situated in the south of the county of Worcestershire, England, at the eastern end of Bredon Hill and overlooking the Vale of Evesham.
 Bredon Hill and Ashton are in the Cotswold Area of Outstanding Natural Beauty.
 The northern Cotswold hills are close at hand and nearby towns include Evesham, Pershore, Broadway and Tewkesbury.
 Formerly part of the county of Gloucestershire, Ashton under Hill is now in the Wychavon district of Worcestershire.

 Ashton under Hill is just west of the A46 between Evesham and Tewkesbury, about 5 miles south of Evesham and near to junction 9 of the M5 motorway.
 Please use the postcode WR11 7SW to find us with your Sat Nav.
 More directions here or see a map here

-2012 was the 35th year of our annual Open Gardens weekend, which continues to grow in popularity and often now attracts well over a thousand visitors over the two days.
+2014 will be the 37th year of our annual Open Gardens weekend, which continues to grow in popularity and often now attracts well over a thousand visitors over the two days.

 Join us on

 Why not visit Beckford Open Village and Gardens Saturday 31 May and Sunday 1 June?
 Details from 01386 882002 or 01684 772237

 Enjoying the swiming pond in one of the gardens

 A glimpse of the church

 Taking in the view